-Therefore the number of new homes completed or permitted so far in the new Cornwall Local plan period is taken for the Neighbourhood Plan purposes as 277.
+Therefore the number of new homes completed or permitted so far in the new draft Cornwall Local Plan period is taken for the Neighbourhood Plan purposes as 277.
 This is still 67 in excess of the calculated pro-rata share for Roche above.

-On this basis, but recognising the need not to 'freeze' housing in the Parish so that further needs are met, the decision was taken by the Roche Neighbourhood Plan Steering Group to commit to allocations for up to 50 more homes in the plan period (revised down from 60 in the earlier consultations in recognition of further completions and permissions since the September 2014 figure).
+On this basis, avoiding a freeze of housing in the Parish so that further needs are met, the decision was taken by the Roche Neighbourhood Plan Steering Group to commit to allocations for up to 50 more homes in the Neighbourhood Plan period (revised down from 60 in the earlier consultations in recognition of further completions and permissions since the September 2014 figure).

-This means that taking completions and permissions to November 2015, and the allocations proposed in this plan (sites A, B and C below - policy A1), the Neighbourhood Plan proposes allocations that will allow the parish to deliver 327 homes (discounting for the lawful use certificates) in the draft Cornwall Local Plan period to 2030 plus 'windfall', compared to its 210 pro rata share.
-In addition, Policy B1 and B2 make a further conditional allocation for 150 homes, and we expect continued low levels of 'windfall' permissions.
+This means that taking completions and permissions to November 2015, and the allocations proposed in this plan (sites A, B and C below - policy A1), the Neighbourhood Plan proposes allocations that will allow the Parish to deliver 327 homes (discounting the lawful use certificates) in the draft Cornwall Local Plan period to 2030, compared to its 210 pro rata share.
+In addition, Policy B1 and B2 make a further conditional allocation for 150 homes, and we expect continued low levels of 'windfall' permissions in addition.